 "I'm gonna try to make good of my time while I'm inside," he said.

-Ja Rule might be able to get out in as little as 18 months by meeting requirements for good behavior and other standards.
+Under state prison policies, Ja Rule might be able to shave up to six months off his sentence by meeting requirements for good behavior and other standards.